yiisoft/db/README.md

     <br>
 </p>

 Yii is an open-source PHP framework for developing web applications.
-Yii Database Library is a database extension for the [Yiiframework] that provides a set of database utilities and a database-agnostic, [ActiveRecord] implementation for working with databases in Yii applications.
+Yii Database Library is a database extension for the [Yii Framework] that provides a set of database utilities and a database-agnostic, [ActiveRecord] implementation for working with databases in Yii applications.

 The package contains a number of classes that can be used to connect to and query different types of databases, such as [MSSQL], [MySQ], [Oracle], [PostgreSQL], and [SQLite].
 It also provides an [ActiveRecord] implementation that allows you to interact with database tables using objects, similar to the way you would use ORM (Object-Relational Mapping) frameworks like Doctrine or Hibernate.